Estimate Time7 min

 If you realize you're underpaying your taxes, you can correct this error by updating your anticipated income and/or requesting extra withholding on your W-4 at any time during the tax year.
 If the IRS determines that you are not having enough money withheld to cover your taxes, it may issue a lock-in letter to your employer that requires your company to increase withholding.

 On the flip side, you might realize at some point that you're overwithholding.
 Update your W-4 in this situation too.
-Leaving it as is won't cost you penalties or interest, but it means you won't get to benefit from that money in your bank account until you receive it as a tax refund.
+Leaving it as is won't cost you penalties or interest, but it means you won't get to benefit from that money until you receive it as a tax refund.

 Is anyone exempt from withholding taxes?